eisien/sunilsharma0205/README.md

 - 👋 Hi, I’m @sunilsharma0205
-- 👀 I’m interested in Big Data Processing tools
+- 👀 I’m interested in Big Data Projects and tools
-- 🌱 I’m currently learning new tools coming up with spark
+- 🌱 I’m currently learning new APIs and technology
 - 💞️ I’m looking to collaborate on Spark and kafka
 - 📫 You can reach me at sunil02051992@gmail.com